sarahbethfederman/michael-kehoe/content/blog/keeping-a-ntp-server-secure.md

 ### Assumptions

 1\.
-You are not exposing this server to the public internet.
+You are not exposing this server to the public internet

 2\.
 You are running several NTP servers within your network to keep it highly-available.
-Tip: Using Anycast is a good way to create a highly-available set of NTP servers for a larger-sized network.
+Tip: Using Anycast is a good way to create a highly-available set of NTP servers for a larger-sized network

 3\.
-You are running a central set of time servers for your network.
-Every host should not be using external time servers.
+If you \*\*really\*\* need very accurate time, do not run NTP servers on Virtual Machines or Containers.

-3\.
-If you **really** need very accurate time, do not run NTP servers on Virtual Machines or Containers.
+4\.
+You are running a firewall that blocks packets that come from outside the network on UDP port 123

 ### Installation